Cameco (CCJ) Falls More Steeply Than Broader Market: What Investors Need to Know

+Cameco (CCJ) ended the recent trading session at $48.17, demonstrating a -0.5% swing from the preceding day's closing price.
+This change lagged the S&P 500's 0.22% loss on the day.
+On the other hand, the Dow registered a gain of 0.06%, and the technology-centric Nasdaq decreased by 0.52%.

-The the stock of uranium producer has risen by 26.33% in the past month, leading the Basic Materials sector's gain of 3.2% and the S&P 500's gain of 1.6%.
+The uranium producer's shares have seen an increase of 15.32% over the last month, surpassing the Basic Materials sector's loss of 0.37% and the S&P 500's loss of 1.66%.

-Market participants will be closely following the financial results of Cameco in its upcoming release.
-The company's upcoming EPS is projected at $0.33, signifying a 65% increase compared to the same quarter of the previous year.
+Investors will be eagerly watching for the performance of Cameco in its upcoming earnings disclosure.
+In that report, analysts expect Cameco to post earnings of $0.33 per share.
+This would mark year-over-year growth of 65%.

-It's also important for investors to be aware of any recent modifications to analyst estimates for Cameco.
+Investors should also note any recent changes to analyst estimates for Cameco.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 10.69% downward.
-Right now, Cameco possesses a Zacks Rank of #5 (Strong Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 10.69% lower.
+Cameco is currently a Zacks Rank #5 (Strong Sell).

-Digging into valuation, Cameco currently has a Forward P/E ratio of 32.67.
-This expresses a premium compared to the average Forward P/E of 16.47 of its industry.
+Looking at its valuation, Cameco is holding a Forward P/E ratio of 31.33.
+This valuation marks a premium compared to its industry's average Forward P/E of 15.98.

 The Mining - Miscellaneous industry is part of the Basic Materials sector.
-This industry, currently bearing a Zacks Industry Rank of 158, finds itself in the bottom 38% echelons of all 250+ industries.
+With its current Zacks Industry Rank of 151, this industry ranks in the bottom 41% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report